 Body mass index (BMI) is a useful measure of whether someone is a healthy weight for their height.

 You can check your BMI by using our BMI healthy weight calculator.

 However, it's sometimes not enough to use BMI to check the weight of someone in a wheelchair, as this may not give the full picture.

-If you're uncertain about your weight, talk to your GP.
+If you're uncertain about your weight, talk to a GP.
 They will be able to tell you whether BMI is suitable for you and whether you're currently a healthy weight.

 Losing weight in a wheelchair